Hex Calculator

 Long Division

-Hex division is similar to decimal division.
-It also involves dividing a dividend by a divisor to find the quotient.
-However, instead of using 10 as the base, hex division uses 16.
+Hex division is executed much like standard decimal division.
+It involves dividing a dividend by a divisor to find the quotient.
+The only operational difference is that hex division uses a base of 16 instead of 10.

-Divide the dividend by the divisor as you would with decimal division, using the same basic steps of repeated subtraction and bringing down the next digit of the dividend.
+Divide the dividend by the divisor using the standard steps of repeated subtraction and bringing down the next digit of the dividend.

 Example

-Let's divide 9CC0C by A using a long division.
+Let's divide 9CC0C by A using long division:

 The Division in Decimal System

-According to the second method, you can convert the hex numbers to decimal, perform the division in decimal format, and then convert the result back to hexadecimal f.
+Using the alternative decimal method, you can simply convert your hex numbers to decimal, perform the division, and convert the resulting quotient back to hexadecimal.

-Convert the result from decimal 64206₁₀ to hexadecimal to get FACE₁₆.
+Convert the decimal result 64206₁₀ back to hexadecimal to get FACE₁₆.

 9CC0C₁₆ / A₁₆ = 642060₁₀ / 10₁₀ = 64206₁₀ = FACE₁₆